KohheePeace/udemy-rails-web-dev-tutorial-en/docs/css-guide/01-intro.md

   /* target { css-property: property value; } */
 ```

-1. target-element can be HTML tag (h1), Class or ID.
-We will check it below in this page.
+1. target-element can be HTML tag (h1), Class or ID( We will check it in [the next chapter](/css-guide/02-class-and-id/)).
-2. You don't need to memorize **css-property**.
-You will gradually memorize it.
+2. You don't need to memorize all **css-property**.
+You will gradually get used to it.
-I will introduce tools in the next Chapter.

 ## There are 3 writing styles

 ### 1. Style Tag

+We already saw this writing style.

 ```html
 <style>
   h1 { color: white; background: navy; }